Developer API

 }

-// -> { tmp_id: string }
+// -> { _res: "ok", tmp_id: string } // tmp_id expires after 3600 seconds

 1. Open a WebSocket and show the user a QR code.
 The WS connection needs a sig query param for auth (proving you hold the handshake sign_sk), so the server can route the authorization push to you: